This conference focused on the key issues for biosimilar use in the NHS.

-They will consider the priorities for commissioners in reducing spending on medicines and addressing unwarranted variation in biosimilar use, including the impact of prescribing incentive schemes such as gain share agreements.
+Delegates considered the priorities for commissioners in reducing spending on medicines and addressing unwarranted variation in biosimilar use, including the impact of prescribing incentive schemes such as gain share agreements.

-Further discussion is expected on how engagement with clinical staff can be improved as well as improving patient awareness of biosimilars, and how best to inform patients and include them in decisions around switching treatments.
+Attendees assessed how engagement with clinical staff can be improved as well as improving patient awareness of biosimilars, and how best to inform patients and include them in decisions around switching treatments.